open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 # Upgrade guidelines

+These upgrade guidelines only contain instructions for version upgrades which require manual modifications on the user's side.
+If the version you want to upgrade to is not listed here, then there is nothing to do for you.
+Just upgrade and enjoy.

+## 0.62 to 0.63

+The `kubernetesAttributes` preset now respects order of processors in logs, metrics and traces pipelines.
+This implicitly might break your pipelines if you relied on having the `k8sAttributes` processor rendered as the first processor but also explicitly listed it in the signal's pipeline somewhere else.

 ## 0.55.2 to 0.56

 The `tpl` function has been added to references of pod labels and ingress hosts.
 This adds the ability to add some reusability in